Xilinx/Alveo-Cards/master/debugging/_sources/README.rst.txt

      - Reference procedures for all debugging sections

        - Sudo and root access
-       - System details including OS release, PCIe and CPU status
+       - System details including OS release, PCIe™, and CPU status
        - XRT compatibility
        - Determining platform and SC on card and system
        - Monitoring card power and temperature